rreinecke/global-gradient-based-groundwater-model/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 ### Prerequisites

-To make the program run, you need:
+To compile the program, you will need:
 ```
 clang >= 13 with openMP (currently gcc is not supported)
 cmake >= 3.15.3